 Note: Dear Reader, This is not a website, just possibly a more comprehensive books blog that features a few of my other interests besides the world literature I love so much.
-I am in the midst of making my website – one that will connect to this blog and another holistic one and also feature my writings and photography. – Susan Abraham, Januar 30th, 2016
+I am in the midst of making my website – one that will connect to this blog… a website that features both my writings and photography. – Susan Abraham, May 31st, 2016

 No doubt, it is finally with readiness and excitement that I have revived this older blog.
 Hopefully, posts will prove more challenging in structure and form, mainly in my approach towards certain regional novels and world cinema.

 I take comfort that where my own artistic passions would will themselves to burst at the seams, that Nobel Prize winner Orhan Pamuk has himself offered introspection in his illustrious selection of 2009 essays where he recently published The Naive and The Sentimental Novelist.
 Here the famous novelist had suggested that although any reader could discern general thoughts and impressions or even basic emotional discourses as pertaining to a narrative or characteristic elements on a book; it was only the novelist who hankered after a ‘sentimental’ spirit, that would offer a detailed inventory of a novel.